 When I was first diagnosed I felt scared and alone, I didn’t know anything about epilepsy or anyone who had it.

 After a year of hiding it and learning more, the Epilepsy Association of the Maritimes gave a presentation and I saw how understanding my friends were and that gave me the courage to speak out about my epilepsy to them.

 What type of seizures do you have?
 How does it affect you?

-I was originally diagnosed with complex partial epilepsy but they said I was predisposed to tonic clonic.
-In 2015 I had my 1st known tonic clonic in my sleep.
+I was originally diagnosed with complex partial epilepsy but they said I was predisposed to tonic-clonic.
+In 2015, I had my first known tonic-clonic in my sleep.